 If she’s too young to show us the benefits of the product, why was she chosen?
 Because this is how we’re going to look if we buy the cream?
 Because our concept of beauty is limited to the young?

 I’ll never understand why the beauty in older or ‘less perfect’ faces is not more widely celebrated.
 We don’t rule out beauty in old animals, trees, buildings or antiques – quite the opposite.
 We sense that age adds something.
 The camera loves older faces (and objects) just as much as young ones: I feel the same.

-I couldn’t show the advert without making this point, but I’m not here to lecture – either you get it or you don’t.
+I’m not here to lecture – either you get it or you don’t.
 I feel sure my regular readers do.

 So I’ll take a deep breath (in with anger… out with love…) and move on to a more innocuous, but similarly flawed translation I discovered on an airline snack: